-Tests may need to be done more than once because these levels may rise and fall over time in an individual.
+Tests might need to be repeated because the levels they detect may rise and fall over time.
 Also, the doctor will take a family medical history to see if other relatives have a bleeding disorder.

-The most common treatment for vWD is desmopressin, a medication that causes a temporary increase in the von Willebrand levels.
+The most common treatment for vWD is desmopressin, a medication that causes a temporary increase in the von Willebrand factor and factor VIII levels.
 It can be given intravenously (into a vein) or intranasally (into the nose), but may be ineffective in treating Type 2A or Type 2B.

-Patients with Type 3 (and some with Type 2A and 2B) will need treatment with Humate P, a medication derived from human plasma that contains both factor VIII and von Willebrand factor that is given intravenously.
-Patients with Type 1 also might receive Humate-P in certain situations, such as major trauma or major surgery, although they can generally be treated with desmopressin.
+People with Type 3 (and some with Type 2A and 2B) will need treatment with Humate-P, an intravenous medication derived from human plasma that contains factor VIII and von Willebrand factor.
+Those with Type 1 also might receive Humate-P in certain situations, such as major trauma or major surgery, although they usually can be treated with desmopressin.

-Medication to inhibit the breakdown of blood clots also might be used, such as aminocaproic acid (Amicar).
+Medication to inhibit the breakdown of blood clots (such as aminocaproic acid) also might be used.

 Kids with vWD should avoid unnecessary trauma, including contact sports.
 If bleeding does occur, apply pressure to the area.
-During nosebleeds, pinch the end of the nose and have the child lean slightly forward to keep the blood from flowing down the throat.
+During nosebleeds, pinch the soft part of the nose and have the child lean slightly forward to keep the blood from flowing down the throat.